joagre/ratatoskr/ideas/r.md

 made to connect to an already executing `sa` runner instance.
 Read more about this and more in the `sa` runner's manual page.

-# Comments

-HERE

-# Types
+# The Gory Details

-Pattern matching
-Compile run repl

-# pattern matching

-# Comments
+## Comments

 Everything after `//` and to end of line and within `/* ... */` are considered comments.

-# Types
+## Types

-## Basic types
+### Basic Types

-`bool` : Boolean value `true` or `false`
+`bool` : A boolean value

-`int` : Signed arbitrary-precision integer.
-On a 64-bits target machine integers are handled natievly if they fit within 61 bits.
-If they don't they are transparently represented as bignums.
-On a 32-bits machine they must fit within 29 bits.
+`int` : A signed integer value.
+On a 64-bits machine integers are handled naively if they fit within 61 bits, and if not they are transparently represented as arbitrary-precision bignums.
+On a 32-bits machine they must fit within 29 bits etc.

-`float` : Floating point with a precision decided by the target machine minus three bits.
+`float` :  A floating point value.
+On a 64-bits machine floats are must fit fit within 61 bits.
+On a 32-bits machine they must within 29 bits etc.

-`char` : 32-bits Unicode code point
+`char` : A 32-bits Unicode code point value

-`function` : Function reference
+`function` : A function reference

-`job` : Job reference
+`job` : A job reference

-`enum`: Enumeration reference

-FIXME: Add a chapter about Enums
+`enum`: An enumeration value

-## Composite types
+### Composite Types

-`string` : Immutable sequence of UTF-8 encoded characters
+`string` : An immutable sequence of UTF-8 encoded characters

-`tuple` : A fized sized sequence of values of any type
+`tuple` : A fixed sized sequence of values of any type

 `list`: A list of values of any type

 `map`: A mapping between a key of any type and a value of any type

-`class` : Unit of encapsulation for member variables and functions
+`struct` : A Unit of encapsulation for member variables and member functions

+`buf` : A buffer to efficiently manipulate large amount characters

-## Type management
+### Type Management

-All values can be type checked in run-time using the functions `isBool`, `isInt`, `isFloat`, `isChar`, `isFunction`, `isJob`, `isEnum`, `isString`, `isList`, `isMap`, `isObject` and `typeof`.
+All values can be type checked in run-time using the functions `isBool`, `isInt`, `isFloat`, `isChar`, `isFunction`, `isJob`, `isEnum`, `isString`, `isList`, `isMap`, `isStruct`, `isBuf` and `typeof`.

-Example:

 ```
 ?a = 3.14,